UniProt: UniProtKB/Swiss-Prot

 Annotated entries undergo quality assurance before inclusion into UniProtKB/Swiss-Prot.
 When new data becomes available, entries are updated.

 UniProtKB/TrEMBL

 UniProtKB/TrEMBL contains high-quality computationally analyzed records, which are enriched with automatic annotation.
 It was introduced in response to increased dataflow resulting from genome projects, as the time- and labour-consuming manual annotation process of UniProtKB/Swiss-Prot could not be broadened to include all available protein sequences.
 The translations of annotated coding sequences in the EMBL-Bank/GenBank/DDBJ nucleotide sequence database are automatically processed and entered in UniProtKB/TrEMBL.

 UniProtKB/TrEMBL also contains sequences from PDB, and from gene prediction, including Ensembl, RefSeq and CCDS.
-Since 22 July 2021 it also includes predicted with AlphaFold tertiary and Alphafold-multimer can even do quaternary structures.
+Since 22 July 2021 it also includes structures predicted with AlphaFold2.

 UniParc

 UniProt Archive (UniParc) is a comprehensive and non-redundant database, which contains all the protein sequences from the main, publicly available protein sequence databases.
 Proteins may exist in several different source databases, and in multiple copies in the same database.
 In order to avoid redundancy, UniParc stores each unique sequence only once.
 Identical sequences are merged, regardless of whether they are from the same or different species.
 Each sequence is given a stable and unique identifier (UPI), making it possible to identify the same protein from different source databases.
 UniParc contains only protein sequences, with no annotation.
 Database cross-references in UniParc entries allow further information about the protein to be retrieved from the source databases.
 When sequences in the source databases change, these changes are tracked by UniParc and history of all changes is archived.